How to Clean Your Herb Grinder

 Alternative Cleaning Methods

-Cleaning Weed Grinder Without Alcohol
+Cleaning Herb Grinder Without Alcohol

 Firstly, warm water and dish soap can work wonders.
 Disassemble your grinder, soak the pieces in warm soapy water, scrub them with a toothbrush, rinse, and let them air dry.

-Will Vinegar Clean a Weed Grinder?
+Will Vinegar Clean a Herb Grinder?

 Vinegar, specifically white vinegar, can be a potent cleaner due to its acidic nature.
 However, it's essential to note that vinegar can leave a strong smell behind, which might not be ideal for your next grinding session.